coldtype/coldtype/docs/tutorials/drawbot.rst

 Multi-page documents
 --------------------

-In general, Coldtype does not support the idea of a multi-page document; the closest thing supported natively by Coldypte is an ``@animation`` renderable — and if you think about it, what’s the real difference between a multi-frame animation and a multi-page document?
+In general, Coldtype does not support the idea of a multi-page document; the closest thing supported natively by Coldtype is an ``@animation`` renderable — and if you think about it, what’s the real difference between a multi-frame animation and a multi-page document?
 Luckily there’s a ``@drawbot_animation`` renderable that makes multi-frame drawBot animations very easy.

 All that said, it is still quite possible to do normal DrawBot things in a Coldtype script.
 So here’s an example of generating a multi-page PDF, using a combination of Coldtype and DrawBot constructs.